Zakinator123/Gear-Tracker/README.md

 ![Alt text](gear-app-deployment-system.png?raw=true "The system")

-To expedite the development/deployment cycle, an customized automated deployment system has been set up.
-Upon any pushes to GitHub, two automated image builds are triggered in their respective DockerHub repositories - these images are for the Flask back-end and React front-end containers.
+To expedite the development/deployment cycle, a customized automated deployment system has been set up.
+Upon any pushes to GitHub, two automated image builds are triggered in their respective DockerHub repositories - these images are for the [Flask back-end](https://hub.docker.com/r/zakinator123/gear-app-react/~/dockerfile/) and [React front-end](https://hub.docker.com/r/zakinator123/gear-app-react/~/dockerfile/) containers.
 Upon successful image build(s), an [AWS Lambda function](https://github.com/Zakinator123/Gear-App/blob/master/lambda/lambda_function.py) is triggered and programmatically SSH's into an EC2 instance to take down, update, and redeploy the back-end and front-end containers.
 <br/>

 ## Database Tables